 - the only advantage is that component removal is relatively easy once soft tissues have healed;

 - associated w/ high long term complication rate;

-- silicone will shed particulate debris which leads to an giant cell synovitis inflammatory reaction which may persist even after the implant is removed;
+- silicone will shed particulate debris which leads to an giant cell synovitis inflammatory reaction which may persist even after

 - chronic inflammatory changes may occur in the intramedullary bone of the radius;